 The student ID card is the student's official school identification.
-It must be visible at all times and is to be shown for identification upon request of any school official.
+It must be in the student's possession at all times and is to be shown for identification upon request of any school official.
 Lending of this card to anyone or failing to present it when requested by a school official is a violation of policy and subjects the holder to disciplinary action.
 This card must be presented when receiving a yearbook, voting in school elections, selling books in the bookstore, using the library, entering athletic events and activities, eating in the cafeteria and grill, entering the Warrior Wellness Center, and carrying out all business office transactions.
 This card becomes void upon termination of enrollment.

-Lost cards should be reported to the Vice President for Student Services.
+Lost cards should be reported to Campus Police.
 There will be a replacement fee.